microsoft/MXDial-IoT-Sample/README.md

 1. Apply for a [Twitter developer account](https://developer.twitter.com/en/apply/user) and wait for approval.
 1. Once approved, you will be able to create new apps from [developer.twitter.com](https://developer.twitter.com/).
 1. Create a new App and provide the application details.
-  > [!NOTE] you can skip the callback url as we won't be using OAuth authentication.
-Follow [this link](https://developer.twitter.com/en/docs/basics/developer-portal/guides/apps) to get more information about creating Twitter Apps.
+  > [!NOTE] you can skip the callback url as we won't be using authentication.
+  > [!NOTE] Follow [this link](https://developer.twitter.com/en/docs/basics/developer-portal/guides/apps) to get more information about creating Twitter Apps.
 1. Get the following information from the **Keys and Access Tokens** tab:
     * Consumer Key (API Key)
     * Consumer Secret (API Secret)